 Step-by-Step Guide to Identify if Your Skin Type is Oily:

-Oily skin is a major issue in males and females, from young to older individuals.
-Many surveys and studies suggest that complaints such as acne, skin sensitivity, and enlarged pores are associated complaints with oily skin.
 In India, weather conditions, exposure to pollution, and sun contribute to these issues.
 Before labeling skin type as oily or sensitive, it is very important to understand what oily skin means and how to identify it.

 What do we mean by oily skin?

-To understand and identify oily skin, one must understand sebum production.
-Sebum is produced by the sebaceous gland, which is located in the dermis, which is the second layer of the skin.
 This sebum is very important to protect skin by keeping it moist, regulating temperature, and maintaining skin texture.
 It is produced almost all over the body besides the palms and feet soles.
 Due to hormonal changes, puberty, and atmospheric changes, sebum production can change.

-In the case of oily skin, sebum production is excess, and in a way, it is good for the skin.
+In the case of oily skin, sebum production is excessive, and in a way, it is good for the skin.
 As we age, our skin tends to be dry, resulting in flaky-dull skin.
 When sebum production is high, it increases oiliness in the skin.
 At the same time, oily skin also contains dead skin cells, sweat, tiny particles, etc.

-Identify Oily Skin At home with the simple steps:
+Identify Oily Skin at home with the simple steps:

-Steps to Identify Oily Skin at Home
+Steps to Identify Oily Skin at Home:

 1. The Bare-Face Test: